Mr. Safety nudges you toward the Danger Zone

 A life raft greatly increases your chances of survival.
 It’s the closest thing to a backup boat you can have aboard.
 Unfortunately they are impractical to travel with and impossible to fly with.
 Mr Safety always makes sure there will be a life raft aboard if we will be outside VHF range; all of the satellite communication options take far longer to summon aid.

 There are personal life rafts that you probably can’t take on a commercial flight.
 You can take an immersion survival suit on a flight but they’re bulky.
 A dinghy can be used as a life raft in a pinch.
-Mr. Safety is considering buying a drysuit for on deck conditions that are too extreme for foulies, extra overboard protection and situations where ditching the boat becomes necessary.
+Mr. Safety is considering buying a drysuit (affiliate link) for on deck conditions that are too extreme for foulies, extra overboard protection and situations where ditching the boat becomes necessary.